mutant-city/infrastructure/README.md

 1. run `sh build.sh` to build the server

 - this will setup the server using Cloudformation and install ssh key access locally
-- note: this has a step that requires you to wait for the Stack to be successfully created before pressing enter to run ansible

 2. `ansible-playbook --vault-id @prompt playbook.yml`
    - note: use the prompt or file method if you have any ansible-vault created configs(nothing should be plaintext)